 Rationale for not considering in the system: System will become more complex by increasing the number of components and will require installation of those components in the user system.
 Currently we are focusing on implementing a browser based GUI.

+Figures depicting architectural styles selected:

 Patterns & interconnection Mechanisms